 Students who achieve a score at the fiftieth (50th) percentile level or higher on the CLEP General or DANTES College GED examination, CLEP or DANTES subject examinations may gain college credit for subjects related to those portions of the test on which the 50th percentile score is reached.
-The Associate Vice President or Vice President and Dean for Academic Affairs will determine the application of these credits to a degree program.
+The Chief Academic Officer will determine the application of these credits to a degree program.